-On behalf of Kadish & Anthony Law Group posted in Closely Held Businesses on Friday, May 8, 2015.
+On behalf of Kadish & Associates Law Group posted in Closely Held Businesses on Friday, May 8, 2015.

 If you are a fan of the National Football League and a small business owner, it is probably just not about football for you.
 With all the offseason news regarding the schedule, the draft and even “deflate-gate” the intrigue of the NFL likely entices you.
 After all, the success of the NFL is unprecedented and it appears that its growth will continue.

 The latest news coming out of the league’s Madison Avenue offices is that the league will drop it’s non-profit status.
 Essentially, the league has enjoyed 501(c)(6) status since 1942, meaning that its administrative offices in New York does not pay corporate taxes, as it fits under the rules assigned to business leagues, chambers of commerce and boards of trade.
 However, it is required to adhere to several disclosure rules regarding its highest paid employees.